daliu-dr/Evernote2AnkiMac/README.md

 # Evernote2Anki Importer for Mac (beta)

-**Forks and suggestions are very welcome.**
+**Forks and suggestions are welcome**

 Thanks to https://github.com/brumar/anknotes for most of the code.

 ## Description
-An Anki addon for OS X for importing Evernote (https://www.evernote.com) notes to anki.
+An Anki addon for OS X for importing [Evernote](https://www.evernote.com) notes to anki.
 Very rudimentary for the moment.
 I wait for suggestions according to the needs of evernote/anki users.

 ## How to use it
 - download everything, move it to your Anki/addons directory